 Yes!
-We have a severe shortage of foster parents across Wisconsin.
+We have a severe shortage of foster homes across Wisconsin and record numbers of children and youth are being referred to CCR monthly.
 See the 60+ Wisconsin county locations we serve.

-CCR places kids of all ages in foster homes across Wisconsin.
-Our greatest need at this time is more homes for young siblings and teens.
-However, foster parents can have other age preferences.
+CCR places kids ages 0-18.
+Our greatest need at this time is more homes for young siblings and older youth.
+However, foster parents can have age preferences.
 Learn how children are matched with foster homes.

 There is NO cost to become a Wisconsin foster parent.

-If you are looking for more support and transparent communication from an agency, we would love to speak with you.
+If you are looking for more support and transparent communication from a foster agency, we would love to speak with you.
+If you have a placement and wish to transfer with the child(ren) we can discuss that with you.
 Transfering takes less than 6 weeks.
-Contact us to learn more.

 Yes, single foster parents are welcome at CCR.
 With a flexible schedule and a good support system from family and friends, single foster parents can successfully care for kids of all ages.